jiptool/jip/README.md

     jip resolve pom.xml

+### Update snapshot artifact ###

+You can use update command to find and download a new deployed snapshot:

+    jip update info.sunng.bason:bason-annotation:0.1-SNAPSHOT

 ### Run jython with installed java packages in path ###

 Another script `jython-all` is shipped with jip.
 To run jython with Java packages included in path, just use `jython-all` instead of `jython`